survivechinaflu/survivechinafludotcom/index.md

 A generator is useful.
 A generator that can run on gasoline and propane is even better.
 Generators like to stay dry, and they require fuel, and they like to generate toxic gasses, so keep all that in mind.

 Buy flashlights and candles.
 Lots.
+Make sure you also have lots of ways to light the candles.

 Buy lots of batteries for stuff that needs batteries (like flashlights).